Joël Drommel: Club career

 Drommel used to play as a midfielder, but turned goalkeeper before joining the Almere City youth set-up.
 He then had a season with IJsselmeervogels, before joining FC Twente in 2014.
 He made his Eredivisie debut on 12 September 2015 against AFC Ajax in a 2–2 draw.

 In the 2019–20 and 2020–21 seasons, he appeared in all but one KNVB Cup match.
 In March 2021, Twente triggered a one-year option in contract.
 Shortly afterwards, Drommel was sold to PSV for €3.5 million, signing a five-year contract effective from the 2021–22 season.

+In 2025, Drommel was sent out to a season-long loan at fellow Eredivisie side Sparta Rotterdam.

 International career

 Drommel was called up to the senior Netherlands squad in November 2020.

 Personal life

 His father Piet-Jan Drommel played for AZ and SC Telstar.